- Implied consent to collect, use, and disclose your information

 - Solicitations contain an easy opt-out from any further solicitations; and

 - No solicitations contain information about your health care or state of health.

-From time to time, Counselling Services and Health Services may be involved in research projects designed to improve our service, and may invite you to consider participating in one of these.
+From time to time, Campus Wellness may be involved in research projects designed to improve our service, and may invite you to consider participating in one of these.
 In such instances, it is our practice to follow guidelines adopted by the professional organizations to which researchers belong.
 These guidelines could include the Canadian Code of Ethics for Psychologists (PDF) (Canadian Psychological Association, 2000), the Code of Ethics and Standards of Practice Handbook (PDF) (2008) for the Ontario College of Social Workers and Social Service Workers, and Ethics in Research with Human Participants (American Psychological Association, 2000).

 In addition, we abide by the guidelines for research involving human participants established by the Office of Research Ethics (ORE) at UWaterloo.
 Any human research must first be reviewed and receive ethics clearance by either the ORE or the UWaterloo Human Research Ethics Committee.
 Their review involves a number of things such as evaluating the goals and benefits of the research in relation to risks associated with the procedures; ensuring safeguards are in place to mitigate the risks; determining how the consent process is to occur (which includes considering whether obtaining consent directly is impracticable); confirming that the informed consent document (as applicable) is complete and understandable; and determining whether adequate safeguards are in place to protect the privacy of individuals and the confidentiality of their personal health information.